 Address: 503 US 17 N., North Myrtle Beach

 What it's known for: Located on the popular Murrells Inlet Marshwalk, this restaurant tells the story of a pirate named, you guessed it, "Drunken Jack."
 There's a lot to see and do here, but the main attractions are the seafood and the view.
 The menu is extensive and highlights local fish, shrimp and seafood.
 You'll often find live music, and there's a fun atmosphere for the kids.

 Address: 4031 US 17 Business, Murrells Inlet

-What it’s known for: Located on the Grand Strand’s famous Restaurant Row, this mainstay has been serving traditional seafood dishes since 1971 and maintains a very loyal local following.
+What it's known for: Located on the Grand Strand's famous Restaurant Row, The Chesapeake House has been serving traditional seafood dishes since 1971 and maintains a very loyal local following.
 Their fish stew is made from a old family recipe, and their flounder topped with crab is one of the best fish dishes in town.

 Style: Traditional, Southern, seafood, dinner, family-friendly

 What it's known for: South Carolina Chef Ambassador Adam Kirby has helped transform Bistro 217 into one of the finest restaurants in Pawleys Island.
 Feel the cool ocean breeze in Bistro's courtyard as you enjoy Chef Kirby's culinary creations featuring everything from braised short ribs to herb-crusted grouper.
 Be sure to try the homemade ice cream for dessert.

 What it's known for: Former New Yorkers run this bagel/sandwich shop, which is very popular with both locals and visitors.
 It's one of the best places in town for a soup and sandwich, and the bagels make the Big Apple proud.